Divisibility of orders of reductions of elliptic curves: Introduction

 \section{Introduction}

-Given an elliptic curve $E$ over a number field $K$, Mordell-Weil Theorem asserts that the set of $K$-rational points $E(K)$ of $E$ is a finitely generated abelian group.
-In particular, $E(K)\isom \Z^r\times E(K)_{\tors}$ where $r$ is a nonnegative integer and $E(K)_{\tors}$ is the torsion subgroup of $E(K)$.
-It was long believed that $E(K)_{\tors}$ is not only finite but rather it is uniformly bounded by an integer that merely depends on the degree of the number field $K$.
+For an elliptic curve $E$ over a number field $K$, the Mordell-Weil Theorem states that the set of $K$-rational points $E(K)$ of $E$ is a finitely generated abelian group.
+It was long believed that the torsion subgroup of $E(K)$, $E(K)_{\tors}$, is not only finite but rather it is uniformly bounded by an integer that merely depends on the degree of the number field $K$.
 Mazur, \cite{Mazur1}, proved that this is indeed the case when $K$ is the rational field $\Q$ giving an exhaustive list of $15$ possibilities for $E(\Q)_{\tors}$.
 Kenku, Kamienny and Momose, \cite{Kam, Kenku}, established such an exhaustive list for $E(K)_{\tors}$ when $K$ is a quadratic field.
 Later on, the uniform boundedness of $E(K)_{\tors}$ was proved by Merel, \cite{Merel}, for any number field $K$ of fixed degree.
 Although the result is exciting, the uniform bound introduced is far from being sharp leaving the mathematical community with the challenge of finding a list of all possible finite abelian groups that may occur as torsion subgroups of elliptic curves over a number field of a given fixed degree.
 Recently, such a list was presented for cubic fields, \cite{Sporadic}.